Wetaskiwin Fire Services

 - Smoking in the home (near a detector)

 Although smoke alarms in single family homes are not required to be monitored under the Alberta Fire Code, many homeowners choose to have a monitored fire alarm.
-If this applies to you, ensure that your monitoring company is instructed to attempt to contact you or a designated person at your home, or a trusted neighbor, in order to verify a fire condition or confirm the fire alarm is a false, or “unwanted” alarm.
+If this applies to you, ensure that your monitoring company is instructed to attempt to contact you or a designated person at your home, or a trusted neighbour, in order to verify a fire condition or confirm the fire alarm is a false, or “unwanted” alarm.

 Fire Service Advisories